Tired of your email design and ready for a new strategy?

 The evolution of animated GIFs.

-GIFs that used to be limited due to the low available bandwidth are now reasonably sized for modern broadband and 4G wireless connections.
-Designers have also largely developed an understanding of how to incorporate the animation into website and email design.
+Unlike the clunky, slow-to-load GIFs of the past, today’s GIFs are now reasonably sized for modern broadband and 4G wireless connections.
+Designers have also largely developed an understanding of how to incorporate the animation into website and email design, making them a great addition to your marketing emails.

 (As a side note, there is intense online debate over whether GIF is pronounced with a hard G (as in girl) or a soft G (as in giraffe).
 This author uses the hard G, but isn’t bothered by others using the wrong pronunciation.)

-Use GIFs within your email body to entertain your readers and express how you feel about something.
-Tumblr and Twitter are rife with these moving memes, and even Facebook has bowed to pressure to allow them.
+Use GIFs within your email body to entertain your readers, provide relevant humor or express how you feel about something.
+Tumblr and Twitter are rife with these moving memes, and even Facebook has bowed to the pressure to allow them.

 Reaction GIFs can be a little cheeky and a fun way to spruce up an email.
 For instance, if your restaurant makes an update to its menu: